COMMUNITY GARDENS: council concerns

 Relation to city planning and policy documents

 Linking community garden proposals to city planning documents increases the likelihood of the garden being approved.

 Community gardens can implement parts of city greening, food security and social plans.
 I encourage people thinking about starting a garden to read council’s planning and policy documents and highlight the potential connections with their garden.

 For example, food produced in community gardens clearly contributes to the security of the food supply for gardeners.
 This might have some relation to social plans around community health.
 It may also contribute to long-range city plans that call for more extensive planting and the creation of biodiversity.

 Community gardens can be linked to social planning.
-They are already used by community workers to bring people together in common endeavour and in learning about growing plants, in working together successfully, to extend social networks and to build a sense of place and shared community.
+They are already used by community workers to bring people together in a common endeavour and in learning about growing plants, in working together successfully, to extend social networks, and to build a sense of place and shared community.

 Whole systems design